 Cruise Tipping Etiquette – Should I give more than the recommended or suggested amounts?

 As much as some people opt to remove gratuities on their account, some give extra.
 If you feel that you want to tip above and beyond the cruise tipping guidelines, go for it.

 This is a personal decision and I’m not sure if there’s a tipping etiquette for it.
 If you feel that you wish to give an extra amount to anyone who you feel has done a great job, they will be appreciative.

 What I can say, on a personal level, is that we have found that the majority of cabin stewards, waiters, assistant waiters and ship staff have given us amazing service.
 In fact, I think most would agree that cruise line staff make a huge difference in the cruise experience.

-This may be rare, however if there are issues with service or where you are unhappy with something, that you should bring this to the attention of the staff member, supervisor, or guest services when it occurs.
+This may be rare, however if there’s a problem with service or you have a complaint on your cruise, that you should bring this to the attention of the staff member, supervisor, or guest services when it occurs.
 The worst thing you can do is wait until you are home from your cruise to address it.
 It’s unlikely to do any good by this point.

 In reality, the cruise staff on board want you to be satisfied, so this is the time address a problem.
 Not only will it improve your cruise experience, but you’re also allowing the cruise ship staff the opportunity to make things right.

-In this post, we’ve gone over how cruise ship gratuities work and who receives them, as well as how much to expect in terms of a daily gratuity charge.
-As a cruise passenger, you’ll want to be aware and set your budget expectations to include these amounts for the cruise ship staff.
+In this post, we’ve gone over how tipping works on a cruise.
+In addition, we’ve included a list of daily gratuities per cruise line and who else you may wish to tip.
+As a cruise passenger, you want to be aware and set your budget expectations to include these amounts for the cruise ship staff.